alexandre34000/AlexandreCharlier_2_05032021/README.md

 header-nav for mobile and destock carried out

 15/03/2021
 console serach for mobile and destock carried out

+ 15/03/2021
+correction of bugs following the passage of validator w3c